Overcoming Labelled Data Scarcity for Defect Classification in Scanning Tunneling Microscopy: Method

 Figure \ref{workflow} presents an overview of our approach to FSL-based image recognition for STM data segmentation.
 Here we use the Ge(001):AsH$_3$ system of Figure \ref{explanation}(f) as an example.
 The workflow consists of five steps. \\

-\textbf{(i) Data acquisition and pre-processing} \\ STM images are acquired in two channels (filled and empty states), then distortion corrected, aligned, and combined in image tensors that are fed forward through the image processing framework. \\ \textbf{(ii) U-Net binary segmentation} \\ The unseen data is coarsely segmented by a U-Net, each pixel is labelled either as defect or lattice.
+\textbf{(i) Data acquisition and preprocessing} \\ STM images are acquired in two channels (filled and empty states), \del{then distortion corrected, aligned, and} plane levelled, scan line aligned, and then hysteresis is corrected (using an algorithm developed by Zhang et al. \cite{zhang2019method}).
+Images are combined in image tensors that are fed forward through the image processing framework.
+A full summary of all pre processing steps (including during training, and details such as the plane levelling algorithm used) are given in Appendix~\ref{app: preprocessing}.\\ \textbf{(ii) U-Net binary segmentation} \\ The unseen data is coarsely segmented by a U-Net, each pixel is labelled either as defect or lattice.
 The U-Net module requires training data for each new substrate, and this is provided using an unsupervised learning module for data labelling, described below in section 3.3.\\ \textbf{(iii) Feature cropping} \\ The atomic defects identified in step (ii) are then isolated in uniform image crops that are resampled to match network dimensionality, before feeding forward to the FSL module. \\ \textbf{(iv) User defined N-way K-shot problem} \\ The user defines N feature classes, and labels K examples for each class using images from the set of crops collected in step (iii), thus generating the support set required by the FSL network.
 Within this step, the support set can be changed from one set of images to another, and anomalies may be excluded from analysis as the STM experiment progresses and the character of the data develops. \\ \textbf{(v) FSL classification} \\ Finally, with the support set established, the FSL network runs inference on the remaining unseen cropped features, sorting them into the N user defined classes.
 Once all features of interest have been classified, this information is combined with the course segmentation of step (ii), producing the final output, a segmented image with full classification of all atomic scale features of interest. \\